Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Limitations

-We could have used a better slot-filling model for Clinc150.
+The data augmentation process could be further improved with regard to the diversity of resulting utterances.
+Our baseline augmentation method improves performance (Table~\ref{tab:aug_exp}).
+However, the number of slot values for each slot is limited in the current setting.
+A smart slot value selection strategy such as one incorporating retrieval or randomization could be implemented in future works.

+While preprocessing model input\footnote{After data augmentation.}, we did not utilize distinct slot tokens to emphasize the semantic structure aspect.
+Instead, we replaced them as one token "\{SLOT\}" in templates.
+We leave it to future work to identify how discernible slot tokens in model inputs relate to representations.

+It will be interesting to perform contrastive learning with token-level annotated "anchors" (Section~\ref{sec:train}) in other domains, such as legal or medical documents, and evaluate on such domains.
+Cross-domain evaluations can also be performed, with the model tuned on a domain that's different from selected evaluation dataset.
 We leave it to future work.

+We experiment with discrete $\lambda^\textit{comp}$ values for semantic compression.
+While we observed sufficient trends for datasets with certain characteristics (Table~\ref{tab:inf_scale}, Fig.~\ref{fig:uniform}), we leave it to future work to perform semantic compression with continuous $\lambda^\textit{comp}$ values for follow-up evaluation.
+The test could also be theoretically expanded upon.

-However, our methods work with noisy Entity Book, which we describe in detail (Section~\ref{sec:aug_res}) in terms of \textit{template quality}.
-We did not utilize distinct entity tokens to emphasize the semantic structure aspect, instead, we replaced them as one token "\{SLOT\}" in templates.
-We leave it to future work to identify how discernible entity tokens relate to representations.
-Our work only experiments with English, thus there is a potential risk of enhancing overexposure to the English language and its token-wise semantic characteristics.
+Our work only experiments with English, thus there is a potential risk of enhancing overexposure to the English language and its token-wise semantic characteristics, especially since we perform token-wise replacements and augmentations to the datasets.
+Templates that correspond to specific tokenization strategies might be necessary for experiments in other languages.